annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 <b> Step 3: Mathematical Model (Machine Learning Model) setup </b>
 There are two subsets within this step.
 <i>Step 3.1.
-Variable Selection Step.</i> Since there are many variables in the data, it is not possible to include all of them in the mathematical model.It is necessary to get a list of the most important variable that can then be used to form the model.
+Variable Selection Step.</i> Since there are usually many variables in the dataset, it is not possible to include all of them in the mathematical model.It is necessary to get a list of the most important variables that can then be used to form the model.
 This step is called "variable selection" step.
 One way is to make a linear regression model.
-There are few other methods you could use for variable selection step - bootstrapping, cross validation, stepwise and subset regression.
+There are few other methods you could use for variable selection step as well- bootstrapping, cross validation, stepwise and subset regression.
 These concepts are discussed in more detail below.
-<i>Step 3.2.</i> Construction of predictive modeling.
+<i>Step 3.2.Construction of the predictive/mathematical model.</i>

 This article's focus will be on Steps 1 to 3.1.
-I will post another article to focus on Step 3.2 since it a big topic.
+I will post another article focusing primarily on Step 3.2 since it a massive topic on its own.

 # How to set up the data and code packages in R?

-As mentioned above, code package not only contain useful code fragments made available but also contains datasets within them.
+As mentioned above, code packages in R not only contain useful programming functions within them but also datasets.
-As stated above, DMwE package contains algae data set.
+As stated above, DMwR package contains algae data set.
 The below code fragment shows how to install and attach the package to your R environment.

 ```r
 # install.packages('DMwR', dependencies=TRUE)
 library(DMwR)
 ```
-There are additional packages such as lattice, grids etc. that will get installed alongside DMwR
+There are additional packages such as lattice, grids etc. that will get automatically installed alongside DMwR

 ## Step 1.
 Clean-up dataset

-*** The goal of this step is to conduct Summary of dataset to expose NA and other irregular characters in the data set ***
+*** The goal of this step is to conduct a summary of the dataset to expose NA and other irregular characters contained in it ***

-The following str() command displays the data types (numerical/float, integer, categorical, string etc.) of variables well.
+The following str() command displays the data types (numerical/float, integer, categorical/factor, string etc.) of variables.
-'data.frame' is a special matrix or a table that can contain different data types together.
+'data.frame' is a special matrix or a table that can contain disparate data types together.
-The data set consists of 3 categorical variables (also called the "factor" data type in R - season, size, speed) and 15 numerical variables.
+The current algae data set contains 3 categorical variables (also called the "factor" data type in R - season, size, speed) and 15 numerical variables.

 ```r